 Checking whether the law is being followed would be very expensive and difficult.
 The inspectors would have to travel all around the world.

-They are employed by independent suppliers, the workers are not employees of domestic companies.
+Foreign workers are often employed by independent suppliers; they are not employees of domestic companies.

 Every country makes its own rules.
 Applying one country's rules to another is colonialism.